eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 - Utilize research skills in academic work.

-- Locate, evaluate, and effectively use information from various sources (Information Literacy).
+- Locate, evaluate, and effectively use information from various sources **(Information Literacy)**.

-- Analyze quantitative data and derive reasonable conclusions (Quantitative Reasoning).
-(Quantitative Reasoning).
+- Analyze quantitative data and derive reasonable conclusions **(Quantitative Reasoning)**.

-- Evaluate problems logically from multiple perspectives and develop reasonable and creative solutions (Critical Thinking).
+- Evaluate problems logically from multiple perspectives and develop reasonable and creative solutions **(Critical Thinking)**.

-- Communicate effectively, both orally and in writing, to diverse audiences (Communication).
+- Communicate effectively, both orally and in writing, to diverse audiences **(Communication)**.

 <br>